Beyond Dreamings Symposium

 ABOUT THE SYMPOSIUM

 The 1988 exhibition Dreamings: The Art of Aboriginal Australia at the Asia Society Galleries in New York catapulted Aboriginal art onto the world stage.
 Dreamings was the first major introduction of Aboriginal art to American audiences and represented a major turning point in its international reception.
 Anthropologist Fred Myers describes it as the moment when “Aboriginal art emphatically became “fine art.”
 Dreamings also signaled a radical shift in the ways Indigenous artists and communities were represented in the modern museum.
-This symposium celebrates three decades since Dreamings, reconsidering its historical moment and examining its legacies.
-Speakers include artists, curators, art historians, anthropologists and critics who will consider the future of contemporary Indigenous Australian art in the post-Dreamings era.
+This symposium celebrated three decades since Dreamings, reconsidering its historical moment and examining its legacies.
+Speakers included artists, curators, art historians, anthropologists and critics who considered the future of contemporary Indigenous Australian art in the post-Dreamings era.

 Thursday, February 21, Harrison Small Auditorium

 5:00 pm: Keynote, Aboriginal Art Over the Last 30 Years with Indigenous Curator Djon Mundine

 10:00 am – 12:00 pm: When Aboriginal Art Became Fine Art, with Chris Anderson, John Carty, Françoise Dussart, Eleanore Neumann and Peter Sutton.

 1:00 pm: Artist Balang John Mawurndjul Discusses His Work with Murray Garde

 2:00 pm: Indigenous Australian Art in Contemporary Art Discourse, with Maia Nuku, Henry F. Skerritt and Terry Smith.